merenlab/merenlab.org/_posts/anvio/2018-02-15-Propposed-architecture-for-anvio-snakemake-workflows.md

 {% include _toc.html %}

-# Prpposed architecture for anvi'o snakemake workflows
+# Proposed architecture for anvi'o snakemake workflows

 snakemake is a very useful and robust language for creating computational pipelines.
 Recently we have been using it extensivley and it has been wonderful.